yugen/surveys/README.md

 *  reverse - boolean - if 1 list scale in reverse order

 #### Legend:
 The legend describes the meaning of the options.
-It is made up of any number of items each of whicl have a `<label>` and `<value>`.
+It is made up of any number of items each of which have a `<label>` and `<value>`.
 When rendered the items will be evenly distributed above the options.

 ### Date